gustonecrush/api-incoming-outgoing-mail-system/README.md

       DB_CONNECTION=mysql
       DB_HOST=127.0.0.1
       DB_PORT=8889
-      DB_DATABASE=db_lembur
+      DB_DATABASE=db_sisuka
       DB_USERNAME=root
       DB_PASSWORD=root
   ```
 - After that, you can run command `php artisan migrate` to generate all table migrations which is exist in this project
-- Then, you can run command `php artisan db:seed --class=MaterialSeeder` to seed your database with Material to materials table
+- Then, you can run command `php artisan db:seed` to seed your database with all data dummies
 - Then, you can run command `php artisan serve` to start your laravel server and try the endpoint has been build

 ## API ENDPOINT

-### Get Materials
+### Get Surat Masuk

 Request :

 - Method : GET
-- Endpoint : `/api/materials`
+- Endpoint : `/api/surat-masuk`
 - Header :
   - Accept: application/json